Ancient Israelite cuisine: Beer

+Cooking, storage, and preservation

 Storing water and food was critical for survival, and particularly, being able to store enough food for use from one harvest to the next.
-To protect grain from damp and vermin, underground granaries were used for the bulk storage of grain.
+To protect grain from damp conditions and vermin, underground granaries were used for the bulk storage of grain.
 Families also stored grain, wine and oil in large pottery jars in their houses.
 When well protected, wheat, barley, legumes and nuts could be kept for long periods.
 Rainwater from roofs and courtyards was collected in cisterns to supplement natural sources like springs and wells.

 Fermentation, oil extraction and drying were all ways of converting food into products that could be stored.
 Feeding crops to animals was also a means of "storage on the hoof" with the animals converting the fodder into meat or milk.

 Food was cooked in pots made of clay and placed on earthenware stands built in a horseshoe shape, so that the fire could be lit through the opening, under the pot, or pots were suspended above the fire from tripods.

 Cooked food included soups and stews that were a mixture of meat and vegetables.
 Beans and lentils were likely to have been cooked several times a week.
 However, vegetables, such as melons, garlic, leek and onions were also eaten uncooked.

-Meals
+Culinary customs

 Meals eaten by the Israelites fell into two categories: daily meals, and festive or ritual meals.